jessie-yuan/jessie-yuan.github.io/README.md

-This is the source code for Jessie Yuan's website, https://jessie-yuan.github.io/, adapted from https://jonbarron.info/.
+this is the source code for https://jessie-yuan.github.io/, adapted from https://jonbarron.info/.